-Listen: it’s not very positive to look back at the nostalgic past and trash shows that large swaths of people cherish–but it’s the internet and being negative and mean about things pulls more traffic than positive articles so here we are.
+Listen: it’s not very positive to look back at the nostalgic past and trash shows that large swaths of people cherish.
+But this is the internet and being negative and mean about things pulls more traffic than positive articles, so here we are.

-Besides this, even though the 1990’s is enjoying a nostalgia boom due to Millenials (which I begrudgingly belong to, based on definition) getting older and are desperate to recapture the last good decade of their lives, it’s not like everything that was made at the time was particularly good.
+Besides this, even though the 1990s is enjoying a nostalgia boom due to Millenials (which I begrudgingly belong to) getting older and are desperate to recapture the last good decade of their lives, it’s not like everything that was made at the time was particularly good.

 Popular?
 Sure.
 But for every evergreen stroke of television genius like Seinfeld or Mystery Science Theater 3000, there are…well, the shows on this list enjoyed a great amount of popularity at the time but upon reflection may not hold up to one’s memory of their once-favorite show.